iam-peekay/personal-website/content/posts/2017-08-17_I-ve-done-programming-tutorials--Now-what--1dd1bc26cf55.md

 ---
+template: post
-title: "I’ve done programming tutorials.
-Now what?"
+title: I’ve done programming tutorials.
+Now what?
+slug: /posts/ive-done-programming-tutorials-now-what/
+draft: false
 date: 2017-08-17T15:07:24.468Z
-template: "post"
-draft: false
-slug: "/posts/ive-done-programming-tutorials-now-what/"
-category: ""
-tags: [Web Development,Learning To Code,Technology,Startup,Self Improvement]
+description: >-
-description: "This week’s question for my Ask Preethi series is about how to go from simply doing tutorials to the actually building real world applications.
-So, you decided to learn to code and maybe went through…"
+  This week’s question for my Ask Preethi series is about how to go from simply doing tutorials to the actually building real world applications.
+So, you decided to learn to code and maybe went through…
+category: Coding
+tags:
+  - Web Development
+  - Learning To Code
+  - Technology
+  - Startup
+  - Self Improvement
 ---
 ### I’ve done programming tutorials.
 Now what?

 <figure>